getpop/root/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Declaration of dependencies shared by all PoP components:
+Declaration of dependencies shared by all PoP components.

-**Symfony's DependencyInjection Component**

 Symfony's [DependencyInjection Component](https://symfony.com/doc/current/components/dependency_injection.html) is used to provide services. `ContainerBuilderFactory` hosts an instance of `ContainerBuilder` which can be used by any component to register and implement the services.